Archive for the ‘buying fixing renting rehabs’ Category

 Sunday, January 30th, 2011

-Opening up the old mailbag again, I am printing my response to a recent email question that I received.
+Opening up the old mailbag again, I am printing my response to a recent fixer upper email question that I received.

 Hello Terry,